 To apply, please fill out the form below which will include submitting a letter of interest, your resume, and two letters of reference.

 This position has a non-traditional schedule and hours.
-Before and in between the field schools, you will work in the office from (8-4 or 9-5).
+Before and in between the field schools, you will work in the office from (9-5).
 During field school you will be expected to work 5 days/6 nights in a row with compensation of two days off per field school.
-You will work the following field schools: PA Bucktails, PA Bass, PA Brookies or PA Drummers, PA Ursids (subject to change).
+You will work the following field schools: PA Bucktails, PA Bass, PA Brookies or PA Drummers, PA Gobblers, and PA Ursids (subject to change).
 You will have July 4th off.
 Please find the full list of field school dates below.

 You will need a car to drive you to and from the office (if necessary).
 Transportation to field school will be provided or mileage will be compensated for.
 If 21 or over, you may be responsible for transportation of vans to field school.

 2019 field school dates:

 *click on the field school name to learn more; note these dates the Academy staff/team arriving a day earlier for field school orientation and training.

 The mission of the Wildlife Leadership Academy is to engage and empower high school age youth to become Conservation Ambassadors to ensure a sustained wildlife, fisheries and natural resource legacy for future generations.
 The Academy, a 501(c)(3) non-profit organization, is a cooperative initiative involving state agencies and conservation organizations.